agiliq/agiliq-jekyll/_posts/2018-08-19-frappe-static-webpages.md

 Very often a company need pages like "What we do", "Who we are", "Our branches", "Our past clients" etc.

 In this post we will see how these pages could be added to a Frappe or erpnext powered site.
-We will add these pages using Frappe Desk.
+We will add these pages using `Web Page` doctype available on desk.

+We will be using Desk environment and not www/ approach which requires making code level changes.

 #### Setup